Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By Drian114.
 - Direct reference to the monster (A.K.A Big Beast) introduced in update 2.0.

+wave 20:
+- By JigglypuffGD.
+- Based on a star wars x wing (just like the original icon by Rob is).

 wave 21:
 - By J3anC4rlo.
 - ![reference_image_1](https://cdn.discordapp.com/attachments/862821634870870096/1370268428736397312/image.png?ex=681ee16b&is=681d8feb&hm=f26b31890288c51c9ddc03727b644dfc42eb93d1882bc8c6b1ecab2d2cd44d47&)